Verified July 2026 · Cited to primary sources

 What is CJC-1295 used for?

 CJC-1295 is marketed for the goals below.
-See how it ranks against other peptides in each — by evidence, not hype.
+See how it ranks against other peptides in each, by evidence, not hype.

-What does CJC-1295 cost — and how do you access it legally?
+What does CJC-1295 cost, and how do you access it legally?

 Typical cost

-$200–$400/month (typically stacked)
+$200 to $400/month (typically stacked)

 No legal supervised access route right now.